 The City is recommending to the Alberta Utility Commissions and utility partners a deferral period to defer payments up to 90 days, from March 18 to June 18.
 No interest, penalties or service cut-offs will occur during this period.

 Please note, deferrals are not automatic.
 Contact your utility directly for more information.

-For more information please see the City of Edmonton’s COVID-19 website.
+For more information please see the City of Edmonton’s Business COVID-19 website.

 At the March 23 Council meeting, Council directed Administration to draft relevant bylaw amendments and procedures for the following:

 - Extending the property tax deadline for both residential and non-residential property owners to August 31.